raspereza/HtoAA/README.md

 ```

 The macro uses datacard RooT files created for mass points ma=4,7,10,15 (`haa_2018-13TeV_ma$ma.root`).
-Additionally RooT file `fitDiagnostics_ma10.root` file created by running the script is required
+Additionally RooT file `fitDiagnostics_ma10.root` is required.
+This RooT file is created by executing command
 ```
 > RunFits_data.bash 10
 ```
-These RooT files are supposed to be located in the directory specified by variable `TString dir`
+All RooT files are supposed to be located in the directory specified by variable `TString dir`
 (default directory is `/nfs/dust/cms/user/rasp/Run/Run2018/H2aa/`).

 # Task list